 Throughout the month of February, we collect shoes, any type new or used, to support Shoes for Progress, a non-profit organization that changes lives by providing shoes to those who have none in Honduras.
 Contact Sally Grizzard.

 The Arcola Church Giving Tree features mission projects to help support local missions by donation of cash, checks or gift cards.
 The Giving Tree can be found in the Narthex of the Worship Center several times throughout the year.
 During Advent, the Giving Tree is called the Angel Tree and you are welcome to take an ornament (to keep) with a tag that will direct you to a donation.
-Contact Bonnie Miller.
+Contact Carole Salgado.